Budibase/website/content/blog/automation/internal-processes.md

 In terms of the actual actions involved, these can often look a lot like admin processes.
 For example, if all that needs to be done is for a customer to have their CRM entry updated.
 The difference, of course, is the goal.

-So, whereas admin processes are purely concerned with efficiency and cost-effectiveness, customer-facing processes also concern _experiences_.
+So, whereas admin processes are purely concerned with efficiency and cost-effectiveness, customer service processes also concern *experiences*.
 For instance, trying to ensure that each interaction with a particular customer flows seamlessly from the next.

+Customer experiences are directly tied to profitability.

 ### Social processes